 - Insurance for Drone Liability is always required.

-See general EASA rules above
+See the general EASA rules above.

 State aviation authorities would be authorized to permit commercial UAS operations outside the operator’s visual line of sight if a safe operation can be demonstrated.
 Currently, operation beyond the operator’s line of sight is generally prohibited.